Strictly Come Dancing 2020 start time: Your guide as the show returns

 Strictly Come Dancing 2020 contestants

-The Strictly Come Dancing 2020 line-up is now complete, with all 12 dancers confirmed to take part.

-There are fewer celebrities this year due to the shorter run time, but the confirmed contestants are:
+There are fewer celebrities in the Strictly line-up this year due to the shorter run time, but the 12 confirmed contestants are:

 - Jamie Laing